opensearch-project/documentation-website/_dashboards/dashboard/index.md

 Showing a legend can give readers more information, while hiding a legend can give it a cleaner look.
 If you want to show or hide the panel legend:

-1. To show or hide the legend, select the list icon in the panel's lower left corner.
+1. Select the list icon in the panel's lower left corner.

 If you want to change the color of the panel legend: